 120kb less

-After quite some times working on rebuilding my website from the ground up and trying to spare user from downloading every useless bytes, I just found out that I was forcing a nice download of 120kb only for displaying a really discrete grain effect over the background.
+After spending quite some time rebuilding my website from the ground up and trying to spare users from downloading every useless byte, I found out that I was forcing them to download 120kb just to display a really discreet grain effect over the background.

 As I'm not planning on building an observability system for my personal website, I'll have to be careful with asset additions and changes like this one.